wasmvision/wasmvision-site/content/docs/concepts/processors.md

 Processors can also use deep neural networks and other machine learning algorithms, and can even download the models they need automatically.

-See the [processors directory](../processors/) for pre-compiled processors you can try out right away.
+See the [Processors list](/docs/reference/processors) for pre-compiled processors you can try out right away.

 Processors can be written in [Go](#go), [Rust](#rust), or the [C programming language](#c).